 All sites are open to all students.

-I called SCS and spoke with a counselor and was offered an appointment 10 business days from now.
+I called SCPS and spoke with a counselor and was offered an appointment 10 business days from now.
 Can I stop by Let’s Talk in the meantime?

 Since regular counseling visits are not available at Let’s Talk, following up with the referral is a good idea.
-Unfortunately, SCS cannot provide ongoing counseling to every student who requests it.
+Unfortunately, SCPS cannot provide ongoing counseling to every student who requests it.

-I’m currently seeing a counselor at SCS, and I would like to talk to someone sooner than my next appointment.
+I’m currently seeing a counselor at SCPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to Let’s Talk?

 If your next appointment is not soon enough, it’s best to contact your counselor directly to see if he or she can schedule you sooner.

-I’m currently seeing a counselor at SCS, and I’m not happy with how things are going.
+I’m currently seeing a counselor at SCPS, and I’m not happy with how things are going.
 Can I go to Let’s Talk instead?